Permitting & Applications Information

 If the proposal is to renovate an attic or basement a site visit by the Building Department is required prior to permit issuance.
 The Applicant must submit the building application and a plan showing the existing and proposed head height, dimensions, insulation, heat, egress windows, and the rooms labeled before an inspection will be scheduled.
 Basement renovations over 1000 square feet requires Fire Department approval for smoke detectors.
 Contact the Fire Department at 781.942.3132.

 Applications must include at minimum, a legible plan showing existing and proposed locations of all fixtures, walls, windows, and doors.
 Exterior walls must be specified.
 Fans are required to be installed in full and half bathrooms.

-A statement from the applicant is required stating the Prescriptive Residential Wood Deck Construction Guide (PDF) will be followed.
-A plot plan showing the proposed deck and setbacks is required.
+A statement from the applicant stating the Prescriptive Residential Wood Deck Construction Guide (PDF) will be followed, and a plot plan showing the proposed deck, size and setbacks is required.
 Please contact Conservation for approval at 781.942.6616.

 Demolition of a Structure

 The Applicant is required to submit the Sign-Off to Demolish a Structure (PDF) with the building permit application.
 A 6'-0 chain link fence is required to be installed and inspected before a permit will be issued.
 The fence location must be on the plot plan and uploaded in the online permitting system prior to inspection.
 There is a 10-day waiting period after the direct abutters are notified by Certified Mail before a permit will be issued.
 The Applicant is required to submit an Abutter's List Request Application (JPEG) to receive the Certified Abutters List from the Assessing Department.
 The Health Department requirements are on the back of the Sign-Off to Demolish a Structure.
 These documents must be uploaded into online permitting system for approval.
 If you have any questions on the Health requirements please call 781.942.9061.
 All original documents must be submitted to the Building Division.